Be the change that you wish to see in the world. – Gandhi

 Hi.
 I'm Chaiyong Ragkhitwetsagul.

-I'm a lecturer at the Faculty of ICT, Mahidol University, Thailand, where I co-founded the SERU research group.
+I'm an assistant professor at the Faculty of ICT, Mahidol University, Thailand, where I co-founded the SERU research group.
+I'm a member of the Software Engineering and Business Analytics (SEBA) research cluster.

-I'm currently staying in Bangkok, a wonderful city with great foods (but the worst traffic!) ...
+I'm currently staying in Bangkok, a wonderful city with great food (but the worst traffic!) ...

 Cirriculum Vitae